 - 2.3.1 The Sustainable Transport and Parking Improvements programme will introduce changes to how parking is managed, alongside additional measures to support residents to choose more sustainable travel options.
 The objectives of the programme are to:

 - Reduce parking pressure

 - Encourage people to walk and cycle more

 - Improve road safety

 - Improve air quality

 - Reduce traffic levels

 - Protect public health

 - Improve the public realm

 - 2.3.2 The Sustainable Streets programme will be implemented by an areas-based approach, rather than individual roads only, to improve each CPZ integrity and allow residents resilience in parking options.
 In addition, each agreed CPZ will be taken forward with measures to encourage residents to switch to more sustainable ways to travel to their destination, like walking, cycling or public transport.
 These measures may include:

 - Electric vehicle charging points

 - Bike hangars

 - Improved pedestrian crossings

 - Tree planting

 - Parklets and green spaces

 - Footway widening

 - Car clubs

 - Cycle hire

-- 2.3.3 The Parking Policy has been updated to ensure the Mayor and Cabinet's decision to support Sustainable Transport and Parking Improvements reflect the needs of Lewisham residents and contemporary policy guidance.
+- 2.3.3 The Parking Policy has been updated to ensure the Mayor and Cabinet's decision to support Lewisham Council Sustainable Streets programme the needs of Lewisham residents and contemporary policy guidance.

 - 2.3.4 The decision whether to implement Sustainable Streets should be based on officer recommendations which consider consultation responses in conjunction with data of parking pressure, road safety, air quality, and walking and cycling needs.
 This information should be looked at over a wider area to decide whether to include individual streets, taking into consideration factors such as the risk of displacement.
 Knowing the level of support and collating local knowledge from the residents in the responses will inform the final design of any improvements.

 - 2.3.5 Individual comments and concerns will be considered, and feedback will then be collated on a street-by-street basis so that engagement exercises are recognised as consultations rather than referendums.

-- 2.3.6 Consultation feedback received from residents of car-free developments will be considered in the context of the planning obligations of those developments, which states that residents are not permitted to apply for or hold a parking permit.

-- 2.3.7 Consultation will cover an area considered to be affected by both existing and potentially displaced parking pressure.

-- 2.3.8 After the consultation outlined above has concluded, designs for any improvements will be finalised.
+- 2.3.6 Consultation feedback received from residents of car-free developments will be considered in the context of the planning obligations of those developments, which states that residents are not permitted to apply for or hold a parking permit. - 2.3.7 Consultation will cover an area considered to be affected by both existing and potentially displaced parking pressure. - 2.3.8 After the consultation outlined above has concluded, designs for any improvements will be finalised.
 These will then proceed to Mayor and Cabinet for a decision on whether to proceed to statutory consultation for the making of the Traffic Management Orders (TMO), in accordance with the Local Authorities' Traffic Orders (Procedure) (England and Wales) Regulations 1996.
 The statutory consultation will provide residents with a further opportunity to raise any concerns or objections which will be considered through a delegated authority report, which will be outlined in future reports to Mayor and Cabinet. - 2.3.9 The operating hours of CPZs will be informed by consultation, but the options available will depend on the parking attractors in the local area.
-CPZs within walking distance of major all-day attractors such as town centres and the hospital may not be eligible for shorter operational hours. - 2.3.10 The consultation and process milestones for Sustainable Streets will follow that set out in Appendix 1.
+CPZs within walking distance of major all-day attractors such as town centres and the hospital may not be eligible for shorter operational hours. - 2.3.10 The revised consultation and process milestones for Sustainable Streets will be put forward for approval for Mayor and Cabinet in Summer 2025. - 2.3.11 To request Sustainable Streets measures, please visit our website.